What is Wi-Fi?

 Check out our article “Why Is My Internet so Slow?” if you’re having trouble with slow Wi-Fi speeds.

-How do I get Wi-Fi at my home?
+How do I get Wi-Fi to my house?

 To get Wi-Fi, you’ll first need to sign up with an internet service provider.
 With access to its internet network, you can then set up a router in your home.